-Something crawling on your body usually spurs a range of reactions: annoyed at best, downright scary at worst.
+Something moving on your body usually causes a number of reactions: irritated at best, downright scary at worst.

-In a world of uninvited crawling critters, ticks might be the most unwelcome of all in your Ozaukee County backyard.
+In a world of unwanted crawling critters, ticks might be the most unwanted of all in your Ozaukee County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Ozaukee County and Wisconsin and northern Illinois – brings out ticks in voluminous numbers.
+Warm, wet weather – such as spring 2013 in Ozaukee County and northern Illinois – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Ozaukee County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – wanders, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – passes, they clamber aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
-Bites from ticks can pose serious health risks.
+While finding a tick is certainly annoying (and creepy), the real danger is the potential for getting sick – very sick.
+Bites from ticks can be serious health risks.

 Lyme disease is the most well-known tickborne ailment.
 Deer ticks, often as small as a pinhead, carry the bacteria that cause Lyme disease.
 Its incidence has grown rapidly in Ozaukee County and the Midwest.
 In Wisconsin alone, the average annual number of reported Lyme disease cases grew sixfold between 1997 and 2011.

-Tick repellents are sold in Ozaukee County, and they're strong stuff.
+Tick repellents are available in Ozaukee County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

-Once back inside, a complete body "tick check" is recommended.
+Once back inside, a complete body "tick check" is smart.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
-Don't be shy about searching, lest you miss a hitchhiker.
+Don't be shy about searching, lest you miss a hanger-on.

 Should you find one, knowing how to remove a tick is critical.
-Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.
+Grab it with a tweezers as close to the skin as possible, and pull straight up and out.

-Don't forget to go over Fido, either.
+Don't forget to check Fido, either.
 Pets can carry infected ticks into your Ozaukee County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.